-Andrew Apel is the former editor of the biotech industry newsletter, AgBiotech Reporter, headquartered in Cedar Falls, Iowa, U.S.A.
-Apel has also been a regular contributor and guest editor of CS Prakash's AgBioView email list.
-He currently edits the website GMObelus and is on Twitter as @AgBioEye.
+Andrew Apel (died 2021) was the former editor of the biotech industry newsletter, AgBiotech Reporter, headquartered in Cedar Falls, Iowa, U.S.A.
+Apel was also a regular contributor and guest editor of CS Prakash's AgBioView email list, part of AgBioWorld.
+He later edited the website GMObelus and was on Twitter as @AgBioEye.

 - Financial support for anti-GMO lobby groups is substantial, and severely distorts public discourse over a topic which would otherwise be uncontroversial.
 Governments, primarily in Europe, support the lobby groups in an effort to appear ‘green’ to their constituencies.
 Private enterprise, in Europe and elsewhere, support them in order to protect vested financial interests, or to enhance public perception of their products...
 [The payments] disclose the existence of an international “protest industry” which serves its own interests, and the interests of its funders.
 Sums spent directly by private enterprise on these groups are not easily quantified.
 These groups will continue to oppose agricultural biotechnology so long as it continues to be politically or financially advantageous to do so.